MOIS3Y/nvchad4nix/README.md

 ## What is it?

+> This repository is my draft.
+I offered the NvChad community an option to add NvChad declaratively to the Nix configuration.
+They have created [NvChad/nix repo](https://github.com/MOIS3Y/nix) for this in the organization and should publish my PR soon.
+As of now Jul 2024 I am using this repository in my [NixOS configuration](https://github.com/MOIS3Y/nixos-configurations).

-The repository contains nix flake to install the [NvChad](https://nvchad.com/) configuration on any system that uses Nix and nix flakes.
+The repository contains nix flake to install the [NvChad](https://nvchad.com/) configuration on any system that uses `Nix` and `nix flakes`.

-Flake contains:
+### Flake contains:

 - nvchad package
 - nvchad overlay